IST256: Applications Programming for Information Systems

 - All work is my own.
 Answers on all student work, assignments (problem sets, projects, papers, homework, etc…) and assessments (quizzes, exams, tests, etc…) are my own individual work (except where collaboration is explicitly permitted).
 In the case where collaboration is permitted I will only collaborate within my team.

 - I will not share answers.
 I will not make answers (either my own or the professor’s) to work, assignments (problem sets, projects, papers, homework, etc…) and assessments (quizzes, exams, tests, etc…) available to anyone else in or out of class.
 This includes posting them on the web or sharing them in test banks.

 - I will not misrepresent my ability.
 I will not engage in any activity which misrepresents or falsifies my knowledge of the subject matter and therefore improves my grade dishonestly.
-This includes unsanctioned test aids.
+This includes unsanctioned test aids and copying homework.